Skip to content

 Our backyard has become a nursery for three of our local native bird species that frequent our birdbaths.
 In the last few days we were surprised to find two juvenile Crested Pigeon emerge with both parents.
 We thought something was happening again in our courtyard Bottlebrush tree that overhangs the birdbaths, where these birds usually nest each year.
 We were […]

-Australian Birds 6
+Australian birds 6

 The Black-necked Stalk – Endangered in NSW